Download this document in .pdf format

 - Voter Registration Deadlines:

 - If you have moved since you last voted, you need to register at your current address.
 If your name has changed as a result of marital status or some other reason, you need to register under your new name.
-Fill out and submit a new Voter Registration Mail Application which can be found at www.votespa.com.
+This can be done online or by filling out and submitting a new Voter Registration Mail Application to the Bureau of Elections, 5 Courthouse, Mercer, PA, 16137.
+Both can be found at www.votespa.com.

-- If you haven’t voted in more than five years, there is a good chance your voting status has been made inactive or canceled.
+- If you haven’t voted in more than five years, it is possible your voting status has been made inactive or canceled.
 If you are inactive, you can vote but you are required to show a proper form of identification and sign an affirmation.

-- If you have been canceled, you must register again.
+- If you have been canceled, you must register again by the registration deadline.

 - If you have any question about your voting status, it’s worth the time needed to check on it.
 Stop in the election office at the courthouse or call us at 724-662-7542.
 Our hours are 8:30 a.m. to 4:30 p.m., Monday-Friday.

 - If you are going to be out of the precinct on Election Day or you have an illness or disability that prevents you from going to the polls, you can vote by absentee ballot.
-Absentee ballot applications are available at many post offices, municipal buildings and libraries in the county, as well as online at the county’s Web site or by calling the election office.
+Applications are available at post offices, municipal buildings and libraries in the county, as well as online at the county’s Web site or by calling the election office.

-- The deadline to apply for a regular absentee ballot for the primary is May 14, 2013, and the ballot must be returned to the election office by 5 p.m.
-May 17, 2013.
-The deadline to apply for a regular absentee ballot for the general election is Oct.
-29, 2013, and the ballot must be returned to the election office by 5 p.m.
-Nov.
-1, 2013.
+- The deadline to apply for a regular absentee ballot for the primary is May 8, 2018, and the ballot must be returned to the election office by 5 p.m.
+May 11, 2018.
+The deadline to apply for a regular absentee ballot for the general election is October 30, 2018, and the ballot must be returned to the election office by 5 p.m.
+November 2, 2018.
+Voters should mail all items more than a week before any deadline to ensure timely delivery.

 - You can check your polling place location online at the county’s Web site: www.mcc.co.mercer.pa.us.
 Click on Voter Registration/Elections at left and look for a link to polling locations.
 There are also precinct maps.